-As Philip says, when you’re a generalist you’re always dealing with the the learning curve that comes with working in new industries and on new problems.
+As Philip says, when you’re a generalist you’re always dealing with the learning curve that comes with working in new industries and on new problems.
 As you begin to specialize, you obviously gain a lot more experience in a more limited range of problems.
-You also start to acquire case studies that demonstrate your skill solving a certain problem, which gives you more confidence (there’s nothing like historical data for bumping up your confidence levels).
+You also start to acquire case studies that demonstrate your skill in solving a certain problem, which gives you more confidence (there’s nothing like historical data for bumping up your confidence levels).

 It’s common to fear that if you specialize, you will become bored with your work very quickly because you are narrowing the scope of what you do.
 In other words, you are solving a narrower range of problems for clients.
 You may fear that “doing the same thing over and over again” will get boring.

 Philip brings up an interesting example of why specialization is actually a false fear.
 Who gives the most interesting TED talks?
 Generalists, or specialists?
 “In fact, who gives any kind of TED talk?”